Terraced house: Belgium

-In Belgium, the row houses are the predominant type of housing around the country and closely associated with the Belgian culture and history.
-The Grand Place, the central historic place of the capital Brussels, is surrounded by private houses dating from the 17th century, reflecting the city as a mercantile power at that time in northern Europe.
-Later, in the 19th century, Belgium played an important role in the early history of industrial revolution like the United Kingdom, where an important amount of working class housing was built to accommodate the coal miners in small brick row houses usually called "Coron".
-These types of constructions are very common in the Walloon region, but also in the Nord-Pas-de-Calais region of France.
-Within the same period (from 1850 to early 1900), major cities like Brussels or Antwerp faced important urban development with the construction of new neighborhoods as extensions of the cities often entirely around individually owned parcels where single family row houses were built and occupied by both the middle class and the bourgeois class.
-Some houses are internationally renowned for their architecture like the Art Nouveau style Hotel Tassel or the Hôtel van Eetvelde both designed by Victor Horta.
+In Belgium, row houses are the predominant type of housing around the country and are closely associated with Belgian culture and history.
+The Grand-Place/Grote Markt, the central historic square of the capital Brussels, is surrounded by 17th-century guildhalls, reflecting the city's status as a mercantile power in Northwestern Europe at that time.

+Later, in the 19th century, Belgium played an important role in the early Industrial Revolution, and a large amount of working class housing was built to accommodate the coal miners in small brick row houses usually called "coron".
+These types of constructions are very common in the coal mining and steelmaking regions of Wallonia, but also in the Nord-Pas-de-Calais region of France.

+Within the same period (from 1850 to the early 1900s), major cities such as Brussels and Antwerp underwent significant urban development, with the construction of new neighborhoods as extensions of the cities, often entirely around individually owned plots where single-family row houses were built and occupied by both the middle class and the bourgeoisie.
+Some of these houses are internationally renowned for their architecture, such as the Art Nouveau-style Hôtel Tassel and Hôtel van Eetvelde, both designed by Victor Horta.